 The Executive Committee cooperates in the preparation of and oversees the operation of the program and budgets.
 In the interval between the sessions of the General Assembly it makes all the decisions which circumstances require, submitting these decisions to ratification by the General Assembly.

-The officers will be as follows: a president, one vice-president, a secretary general, a treasurer, and an editor.
+The officers will be as follows: a president, one vice-president, a secretary general, a treasurer, a journal editor, a newsletter editor and a webmaster.
 The duties of the president are described below (Article 19).
 The secretary general will be the chief administrative officer responsible for the regular operation of the entire organization, and making arrangements for the Executive Committee meetings and the symposia of ICOHTEC.
 The duties of the treasurer are described below (Article 20).
-The editor will be responsible to the secretary general for all publications of ICOHTEC.
+Officers will report to and be responsible to the president and secretary general.
 The president is elected for one term of four years, while the other officers may be elected for up to three terms.
 In case of death or resignation of one of the officers, the Executive Committee will elect one of its own members to fill the remainder of the unexpired term.

 The officers will meet once a year and consult by correspondence at least once in the interval between their annual meetings.
 The officers assure the execution of the decisions taken by the General Assembly and the Executive Committee, to which it is responsible for its action.